adisreyaj/node-typescript-starter/README.md

 Create a Node server using the most favoured language Typescript.
 Get started with this simple Node-Typescript boilerplate code.
 It has all the basic setup done including testing which is powered by Jest.

+The starter has logging setup out of the box.

 The setup uses a highly scalable and maintainable folder structure so it fits for all the needs.

 There are many Node-TS starters out there, but i wanted to have the most basic setup which has all the necessary things.